Nathan-Sanglier/M2MO-ML-Finance/README.md

 2. You can either load a pre-trained model for a call/put available in the folder [models](models/) by setting `load_model=True` or train a new model by setting `load_model=False`.
 If `save_model=True`, the model will be saved in the [models](models/) folder.

 ## To go Further
-The folders [backup_models](backup_models/) and [others](others/) contain the backup of the models in ase of bad ùanipulations, as well as the figures used in our oral defence and report.
+The folders [backup_models](backup_models/) and [others](others/) contain the backup of the models in ase of bad ùanipulations, as well as the figures used in our oral defense and report.
 Look at the [report](report.pdf) for a detailed investigation of the Deep Parametric PDE Method and a literature review.

 ### Authors